 The tusks of the young African Bush Elephant will begin to develop at this point.

-The African Bush Elephant even feeds on fruits and grasses, using its enormous tusks to search for roots in the ground and to peel the bark of trees.
+The African Bush Elephant even feeds on fruits and grasses, using its enormous tusks to search for roots in the ground and peel the tree bark.

 Food is fed into its mouth with the help of its trunk, and the African Bush Elephant’s big, flat teeth are the ideal tool to grind down the vegetation and course plants so that they can be digested quite easily.